Get your drawers organized with the easy DIY project. Create custom wooden drawer organizers so that everything has a place.

 Next, you need to measure around the items in your drawer to figure out how big each compartment of your organizer will be.

-We found that the best way to do this was to measure the largest item in that compartment and add in some additional space.
+We found that the best way to do this was by measuring the largest item in that compartment and adding some additional space to our measurement.
 We also took into account the thickness of our boards which was ¼”.

 It’s helpful to grab a piece of paper and draw a sketch of your drawer organizer plan.
 Then, as you are measuring, you can jot down the measurements on your sketch.